-My daughter is a freshman in High School.
+My daughter is a sophomore in High School.
 From the time she was old enough to understand what we were saying to her, she asked for explanations.
 Not just the typical “Why?” questions.
 But, the “Why do I have to do it that way?
 Why should I do it this way and not that way?”

 People asked me, “Why do you explain things to her?
 She’s the child, just tell her, because I’m the mommy and I said so.”

 I had made the decision that I wasn’t going to be that parent.
 Did I occasionally say that?
 Yes I did.
 When I had a rough day and just didn’t feel like dealing with it.
 But, for the most part, it was much easier to explain things.
 Most children have issues with parting with their pacifiers.
 Or binky’s as I called them.
 We told her that the previous night was the last night with her binky.
 “Why?”
 She asked.
 So, we showed her the binky and where it was starting to split and tear.
 We told her that we didn’t want her to get hurt and we had to take it away.
 She looked at it, and said, “Ok.”
 That was it.
 She never asked for her binky again.